FacuVCanale/bikeshare-demand-gnn/indv/README.md

 - The pipeline automatically handles missing values and data cleaning
 - Results are saved in organized directory structure for easy analysis
 - Feature importance analysis provides insights into which features are most predictive
+- **Focused approach**: Uses only 3 key weather features and excludes user features to avoid overwhelming the GBDT models

-This implementation follows the "stations individual" approach mentioned in the document as the best performing method so far, with comprehensive feature engineering to optimize GBDT performance without overwhelming the models.
+This implementation follows the "stations individual" approach mentioned in the document as the best performing method so far, with streamlined feature engineering optimized for GBDT performance.